dj-wasabi/ansible-telegraf/README.md

 **NOTE**

 _Supporting Windows is an best effort (I don't have the possibility to either test/verify changes on the various amount of available Windows instances).
-PR's specific to Windows will almost immediately be merged, unless some one is able to provide a Windows test mechanism via Travis for Pull Requests._
+PR's specific to Windows will almost immediately be merged, unless some one is able to provide a Windows test mechanism via Travis or other service for Pull Requests._

 * `telegraf_win_install_dir`: The directory where Telegraf will be installed.
 * `telegraf_win_logfile`: The location to the logfile of Telegraf.